Meet the young activist tackling period poverty in Nepal

 “One day I saw Anisha shouting at her male friends.
 She looked furious.
 I asked her the reason.
 Her best friend had her first period that day.
 Due to bleeding, she got it all over her skirt and bench.
 The boys started to tease her and called her names,” explains Anisha’s teacher.

 “Anisha would not tolerate this and started to tell them off.
 I heard her saying it’s natural, it happens to all girls and even to your mother and sister.
-When I asked her where she had learnt about periods, she told me that she was a member of the Champions of Change group where they are provided with information on sexual and reproductive health and rights.”
+When I asked her where she had learned about periods, she told me that she was a member of the Champions of Change group where they are provided with information on sexual and reproductive health and rights.”

 Anisha tells us that she has not started her period yet, but because she has 5 close female relatives, she is aware of the changes girls’ bodies go through during puberty.
 The classes on menstrual health at the Champions of Change meetings have also equipped her with the knowledge she needs in preparation for her first period.

-Periods a taboo topic in Nepal
+Periods are a taboo topic in Nepal

 In Nepal, periods are still considered a taboo issue in many communities.
 In some parts of the country, girls are even banished to sheds during their time of the month as they are considered impure.
 A staggering 89% of women and girls throughout the country reported they experience some form of restriction or exclusion during menstruation.